DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ///   - temperature: The sampling temperature to use, ranging from 0 to 2.
 Higher values like 0.8 make the output more random, while lower values like 0.2 make it more focused and deterministic.
 Optional parameter, defaults to 1.0.
 ///   - topP: An alternative to sampling with temperature, known as nucleus sampling.
 It considers the results of tokens with top_p probability mass.
 A value of 0.1 means only tokens comprising the top 10% probability mass are considered.
 Optional parameter, defaults to 1.0.
 ///   - completion: The completion block called with the result of the request.
 The block receives as Result object containing either the generated Array of Strings in case of success, or an Error in case of failure.
-ChatGPTAPIManager.shared.createEditsRequest(instruction: "Your_Instruction", completion: { result in
+OpenAIAPIManager.shared.createEditsRequest(instruction: "Your_Instruction", completion: { result in
     switch result {
     case .success(let success):
         // Handle successful transcription